Dani3lx/Video-Entertainment-System/phase2/README (Developer).md

 User does not need to move around the terminal as once a command has been received, a new menu will show.
 7. Size and Space for Approach and Use
-    1. If we were to use a graphical user interface, we can implement features such as being able to adjust the contrast of the information being presented, which can allow the user to be able to use the program efficiently regardless of their viewing angle on their monitor, thus provide more options for user's posture and position.

-Only components necessary for the use of this progrma are a computer, keyboard and mouse.
+Only components necessary for the use of this program are a computer, keyboard and mouse.
 The user should be able to comfortably use the program without much trouble.

 ## Updating and Extending the program